ebpf-networking/bash-cni/bashcni-bin/README.md

 # Replace the bash-cni shell script with bash-cni executable

 This is to replace the bash-cni shell script with a bash-cni executable.
 The bash-cni shell script uses nmap and jq, which need to be installed in all cluster nodes first.
-The new bash-cni executable was written in go.
+The new bash-cni executable is written in go.
 It does not need either nmap or jq for execution.

 ## Use the bridge plugin